TusKANNy/seismic/README.md

 ### ⚡ Installation

-The easiest way to install Seismic is via its Python interface that can be installed in two different ways: 1) the easiest way is via pip or 2) via Rust compilation that allows deeper hardware optimizations.
+The easiest way to use Seismic is via its Python API, which can be installed in two different ways: 1) the easiest way is via pip or 2) via Rust compilation that allows deeper hardware optimizations.
 Check [docs/PythonUsage.md](docs/PythonUsage.md) for details.

 ### 🚀 Quick Start